cheeriojs/cheerio/website/docs/advanced/extract.md

 As an attribute with special logic inside the `prop` method, `href`s will be resolved relative to the document's URL.
 The document's URL will be set automatically when using `fromURL` to load the document.
-Otherwise, use the `baseURL` option to specify the documents URL.
+Otherwise, use the `baseURI` option to specify the documents URL.

 There are many props available here; have a look at the [`prop` method](/docs/api/classes/Cheerio#prop) for details.
 For example, to